splunk/splunk-plugin-eclipse/README.md

 January 2014

-The Splunk plug-in for Eclipse provides tooling to support creating projects in Eclipse with the Splunk Software Development Kit (SDK) for Java, and for running Java applications that logs the application's activity to Splunk.
+The Splunk plug-in for Eclipse provides tooling to support creating projects in Eclipse with the Splunk Software Development Kit (SDK) for Java, and for running Java applications that log the application's activity to Splunk.

 Splunk plug-in for Eclipse online documentation is located at:
 <http://dev.splunk.com/view/splunk-plugin-eclipse/SP-CAAAEQP>